-Rob: I always liked cubby houses and small spaces, more intimate and cosy.
+Rob: I always liked cubby houses and small spaces, more intimate and cozy.

 So I wanted to bring the delight back into building and hated seeing those horrible prefab toxic boxes being used for granny flats in Australia.

-They had aluminium sandwich panel walls, fluoro lights, vinyl floor, aluminium windows, chip board kitchens and so on….
+They had aluminium sandwich panel walls, fluorescent lights, vinyl floor, aluminium windows, chip board kitchens and so on….

 So I decided to make a non toxic romantic granny flat with as much natural timber and recycled material as possible.

-As I was investigating portable bases, I found the costs were too much and that I could buy old trucks for half the price.
+As I was investigating portable bases, I found the costs were too high and that I could buy old trucks for half the price.